WCSCourses/GSBAfrica2023/modules/Module5/Module5_Session1_practical_assignment.docx.md

 ```

-If you are using the current VM, the listing shows aligned data for two mouse strains A/J and NZO (A_J.bam and NZO.bam) and the chromosome 19 of the mouse reference genome (GRCm38_68.19.fa).
+If you are using the current VM, the listing includes aligned data for two mouse strains A/J and NZO (A_J.bam and NZO.bam) and the chromosome 19 of the mouse reference genome (GRCm38_68.19.fa).
 However, for this year's tutorial, we would like you to practice on human NGS data (you're welcome to practice on the mouse data afterwards).

 Let's download the human NGS data prepared for this module: